medardSvigelj/bulbshare-tech-challenge/README.md

 4. We don't expect the UI to be 100% pixel perfect with the time constraint, but still we expect a certain level of quality.
 That means for example, no component out of place, missing margins, ui glitched ...
-Build something that you would appreciate using everyday
+Build something that you would appreciate using everyday.

 5. Please, don't forget to tell us the amount of time you dedicated to this exercise, and what you would have done if you had more time.